Everything you need to know about the new European Law and Inheritance Tax.

 The new European Regulation No. 650/2012, which is now in force, relates to the contesting and challenging of Spanish Wills granted by British citizens in Spain.

-‘The main objectives of the tax measures included in this Decree-Law, first, that in the current economic crisis and budget deficit in our Region, contribute more the haves Secondly, to strengthen legal instruments of the tax administration and control Valencian fight against fiscal fraud in the field of taxes assigned by the State to Valencia.
-Encouraging, while voluntary compliance by taxpayers with their tax obligations, and simplifying formal tax obligations thereof.’
+The main objectives of the tax measures included in this Decree-Law for the region of Valencia are, on the one hand, that, in the current context of economic crisis and public deficit in our Region, those who have more should contribute more, and, on the other hand, to strengthen the legal instruments of the Valencian Tax Administration for the control and fight against tax fraud in the area of taxes ceded by the State to the Region of Valencia, at the same time encouraging spontaneous compliance by taxpayers with their tax obligations.

 As highlighted above, one of the main taxes to have been revised is the Inheritance Tax – Impuesto Sobre Successions.